 - A school certificate authorizing the holder to enter a university or an authorization regarded as equivalent by the board of examination of COMMAS

 - G.C.E (O+A-Level), Baccalaureate, Lise Diplomasi, Apolyterion, Maturitaet, High School, Diploma, or other

 - A Bachelor degree in Engineering or Natural Science or a related field, or a "Diplom" degree (U, FH, BA), or, a "Vordiplom" and examinations in additional core courses

-- Test of English proficiency with reference to the page Language Requirements
+- Test of English proficiency (please refer to the website language requirements for further information)

 Applicants are evaluated by the COMMAS admission committee on the basis of their prior performance and professional promise.
 While high academic achievement does not guarantee admission, COMMAS expects such achievement or other persuasive evidence of professional promise.